 - Defected Croatia

-Previously Ibiza regulars, Defected return to Croatia for their second event
+Previously Ibiza regulars, Defected return to Croatia for their third event showcasing the best of house music

 - Sonus Festival

-Sonus will be celebrating its fifth birthday in style with plenty of top techno and electro names
+Sonus’s sixth year will see plenty of top techno and electro names

 An intimate, late-season event in The Garden Tisno